West Valley Mega Site

 500 kV Proximity

-Situated in the APS Cotton Transmission Corridor, offering redundancy and capacity with dual 500 kV lines (interconnecting Palo Verde nuclear hub) approximately 300 yards north.
-Jojoba 500 kV substation approximately 5 miles east.
+Situated in the APS Cotton Transmission Corridor, with dual 500 kV lines immediately north and the Jojoba 500 kV substation approximately 5 miles east, supporting large-load interconnection evaluation.

 Power Delivery Structure